-Many students struggle to focus on studying- and who can blame them?
+Many students struggle to concentrate on studies- and who can blame them?
 Of course, Facebook or their dog is more interesting than the work in front of them!
-The problem doesn’t lie in finding the work uninteresting but rather knowing how to focus even if the work is uninteresting.
+The problem doesn’t lie in finding the work uninteresting but rather knowing how to concentrate on studies even if the work is uninteresting.

 Of course, it helps if you try to find something even a little interesting in the work.
 Try to find something you enjoy in everything- it will make your time studying much less painful.

 Here are a few things you can do to make sure you don’t lose focus of the work in front of you, regardless of how interesting it may be: